Colombia–Malaysia relations

-Colombia–Malaysia relations refers to bilateral foreign relations between Colombia and Malaysia.
+Colombia–Malaysia relations refers to bilateral relations between Colombia and Malaysia.
 Colombia maintains an embassy in Kuala Lumpur, while the embassy of Malaysia in Lima, Peru is accredited to Colombia.
+Both countries are members of the Group of 77, Non-Aligned Movement and the Pacific Economic Cooperation Council.

 History

 Diplomatic relations between the two countries began on 19 August 1978.
-Both countries are members of the Group of 77, Non-Aligned Movement and the Pacific Economic Cooperation Council in which Malaysia largely supported Colombia's acceptance in 1994.
+Malaysia largely supported Colombia's acceptance in 1994 to the Pacific Economic Cooperation Council.

 Economic relations

 The countries both belong to the Global System of Trade Preferences among Developing Countries which is a preferential trade agreement that was signed in 1989.
 Both countries agree on the importance of co-operating on issues such as the protection and sustainable use of natural resources, the fight against the world drug problem, and strengthening relations between the countries of the Pacific basin.
 In 1989, Malaysia contributed around $54,000 to Colombia in its fight against the drug trafficking.
 In 1994, Colombia expressed their interest to collaborate in agricultural sectors as both countries have a common tropical climate, as well to increase their economic productivity and development in human resources.
 The country also seeking to a palm oil alliances in 1999.
 By 2001, Malaysian Prime Minister Mahathir Mohamad said it is ready to help Colombia to develop their palm oil industry to decrease the dependence of Colombia to the plantation of coca.